-->

 The idea for the Nonprofit Center evolved over a period of ten years, sprouting from founder Liana Toscanini’s involvement in many small civic and nonprofit groups.
 In 2016, after meetings with professionals from both the nonprofit and business worlds, a structure for the Nonprofit Center emerged.
 Similar to a Chamber of Commerce, the NPC serves as the clearing house for information for nonprofits and has become a vital resource for the community.

-Over eight years, over two dozen programs have been launched, the most popular of which have served to bring the sector together with the community at large.
-These include workshops and webinars taught by local experts, the annual Berkshire Nonprofit Awards, Volunteer Fairs and a “Giving Back” guide containing a directory of over 1,000 nonprofits and details on how to help.
+Over two dozen programs have been launched in nine years, the most popular of which have served to bring the sector together with the community at large.
+These include workshops and webinars taught by local experts, the annual Berkshire Nonprofit Awards, Volunteer Fairs, a Nonprofit Resource Directory, and a “Giving Back” guide containing a listing of over 1,000 nonprofits and details on how to help.

 In its growing advocacy role, the NPC hosts legislative Town Halls, hosts a column in the Berkshire Business Journal, authors opinion pieces, conducts research, and promotes volunteerism.